isaaclee12/ScheduleMaker/README.md

 ## TODO:

-- New Features:
-  - Add "Update shifts" screen to complete CRUD functionality
+- Bugs to fix:
-  - Be able to set employees, positions, and locations in another database
-  - Refactor the code to increase efficiency + have better code patterns
-  - Add tests for all fields and such

-- Fix bugs:
   - DatePicker and Fontawesome symbols appearing over NavBar

-  - Django won't update databse even when successfully adding rows. idk why
+- PHASE 1: CRUD App Completion
+  - Test update form features
+  - Upload basic CRUD App to Cyclic

+- PHASE 2: Dates + Glow Up
+  - Refactor the code to have better code patterns.
+  - Create dummy data for future weeks so the app just works.
+  - Add date-fns features to have a front page that stays at the current week.
+  - Add ability to go between weeks
   - Aesthetics:
     - Mobile responsiveness
     - Better CSS please!
+  - Deploy to cyclic

+- PHASE 3: Authentication & Data Cleaning
+  - Implement Basic JWT Authentication for a single account
+  - Add change password/change email system
+  - Add Roles System
+  - Have one admin account and a few employee accounts
+  - Have schedules displayed based on who's logged in
   - Document the whole thing down to the last line, for your own reference later when you make another CRUD app
-- Add README a section on how to do the django migrations
-- Containerize the whole thing in Docker
-- Deploy on Azure
+  - Deploy to Cyclic - THIS IS MVP

+- Phase 4: (Optional) Add availability, time off, and other features
+  - Add availability (2 weeks out, for employees, any for managers)
+  - Add time off (2 weeks out, for employees, any for managers)
+  - Add other features in notebook

 ## About the Data: